-- Students in logic and rhetoric school must dress out for P.E. into a Classical Prep P.E. uniform from LoweGear - The tops and bottoms must be purchased from LoweGear - Athletic shoes are required for P.E. and must be solid navy, black, brown, or grey and free from patterns, decorations, and images - Solid navy sweatpants or athletic pants may be worn for P.E. on cold weather days only - See "JACKETS/OUTDOOR WEAR" for cold weather jacket options for P.E. - Note: Sweatpants, athletic pants, and jackets cannot be worn in classrooms or any other building rooms
+- Students in logic and rhetoric school must dress out for P.E. into a Classical Prep P.E. uniform from French Toast - The tops and bottoms must be purchased from French Toast - Athletic shoes are required for P.E. and must be solid black and free from patterns, decorations, and images - Solid navy sweatpants or athletic pants may be worn for P.E. on cold weather days only - See "JACKETS/OUTDOOR WEAR" for cold weather jacket options for P.E. - Note: Sweatpants and athletic pants cannot be worn in classrooms or any other building rooms